Exhibitor Application FAQ

 Is fan art allowed?

-Fan art is only allowed in the Artist Alley.
+Fan art is only allowed in the Artist Alley, and not allowed in the Exhibitor and Small Press sections.
 Fan art is defined as prints and other artistic items that include the likeness of a character, symbol, or other copyrighted property, and are neither official goods nor directly compete with official goods.
 Any goods traditionally classified as "bootleg" (manufactured without license, unofficial, intended to appear official or defraud) are strictly not allowed, neither in the Artist Alley nor the Exhibitor Area.
 We actively enforce our rules against bootlegs and patrol for them.

 Does Kumoricon offer a Wi-Fi connection?